Jonathan Glenn

-Jonathan Ricardo Glenn (born 27 August 1987) is a Trinidad and Tobago football coach and former international player.
+Jonathan Ricardo Glenn (born 27 August 1987) is a Trinidad and Tobago football coach and former player.
 He played college football for Saint Leo University in the United States before going on a decade long professional career.
+At international level, he made six appearances for the Trinidad and Tobago national team scoring once.

 Early life

 Glenn was raised in Maloney Gardens, Tunapuna–Piarco, Trinidad.
 He attended St. Anthony's College in Diego Martin before moving to the United States to play at Saint Leo University in Florida, where he studied psychology and marketing.

 Playing career

 College

 In his freshman season at Saint Leo in 2007, Glenn scored 14 goals in 13 matches, ranking fourth in NCAA Division II in goals per match.
 He received the Sunshine State Conference Freshman of the Year award, and was named a Second Team All-SSC selection, and along with a National Soccer Coaches Association of America (NSCAA)/Adidas All-South Region Second Team award.
-In 2008, following his sophomore season, he again received Second Team All-SCC and NSCAA/Adidas All-South Region Second Team honors.
+In 2008, following his sophomore season, he again received Second Team All-SCC and NSCAA/Adidas All-South Region Second Team honours.
 After scoring 9 goals in 15 games in his junior season, including his first career hat trick in a game against Georgia Southwestern State University, Glenn once again was named to the All-SSC Second Team, and to the Daktronics NCAA Division II All-South Region Second Team.
 Glenn finished his career at Saint Leo in 2010, and in his senior season he was named to the SSC All-Conference Team, and to the CoSIDA Academic All-District Team.
 In total, he scored 41 goals across 57 matches in his college career, which was then fifth highest in Saint Leo history.